wqshi/asb_pipeline/python/README.md

 # The pipeline to call ASB events.

-After clone the reposiory to local directory.
-Modify the project_dir in the test_script.sh
+After clone the repository to local directory.
+Modify the variable "project_dir" to the path of repository in the test_script.sh

 Then, run :